vlingo/vlingo-xoom-developer-challenge/README.md

 - Really sample and fast to work with, the implementation of the DDD tactical patterns are simple and effective, and the different APIs like (turbo, actors and lattice) are simple to learn and work with.
 - Deliver a high quality production code, with a great separation of concerns, by introducing a Port and Adapter architecture and the domain models are functional style.
 - Supporting both event sourcing and Key-Value storage with a simple click.
-- Haven't experienced actor mode before, but using VLINGO XOOM get more enthusiast to learn about actor model
+- Haven't experienced actor mode before, but using VLINGO XOOM got more excited to learn about actor model

 ### Things you'd like to see from VLINGO XOOM:

 - Support of aggregation using Collection, List or Set...
 - Support for java.time API example LocalDate
+- Dockerize XOOM designer(starter) gui and generate a downloadable zip file like code.quarkus.io, start.spring.io (Work On It)...
+- Support Gradle and JAVA 8+, (Work On It)...